-This technical report provides a detailed description of the Bureau of Meteorology's Operational Australian Water Resources Assessment Landscape model: AWRA-L version 5.
+This technical report provides a detailed description of the Bureau of Meteorology's operational Australian Water Resources Assessment Landscape model: AWRA-L version 6.
 The report includes a description of:

 - the overall conceptual structure

-- the model components (water balance, vapour fluxes and the energy balance, and vegetation phenology), and
+- the model components (water balance, atmospheric vapour fluxes, energy balance, and vegetation phenology), and

 - how the model was parameterised nationally

-Process equations are provided along with brief background on their choice and individual parameterisation.
+Process equations are provided along with a brief background on their choice and individual parameterisation.